mozilla/application-services/docs/howtos/adding-a-new-component.md

 # Adding a new component to Application Services

-Each component in the Application Services repo has three parts (the Rust code, the Kotlin wrapper, and the Swift wrapper) so there are quite a few moving parts involved in adding a new component.
+Each component in the Application Services repository has three parts (the Rust code, the Kotlin wrapper, and the Swift wrapper) so there are quite a few moving parts involved in adding a new component.
 This is a rapid-fire list of all the things you'll need to do if adding a new component from scratch.